C# Basics

 - C# Dev Kit

 - Using C# Dev Kit requires you to sign in with a Microsoft account that has an active Visual Studio subscription.
 Visual Studio Community, for example.
+You can sign in with your own account or ustp account.

 - C#